The fascination of minimum length and minimum time

 Black holes are both compressed matter and highly curved space.
 Therefore, the entropy of black holes implies that space and particles are made of common constituents.

-In short, the combination of general relativity and quantum theory implies that nature is made of a finite number of common constituents that build up space, particles and black holes.
+In short, the combination of general relativity and quantum theory implies that nature is made of common constituents that are extended and discrete, and that build up space, particles and black holes.

 Top